yuki2/dev-tools-app/react-dev-tools-app/README.md

 # Dev Tools

-Thir project provides trivial tools which developer sometimes use.
+This project provides trivial tools which developer sometimes use.

 https://react-dev-tools-app-default.firebaseapp.com/